Sydney Waterside Restaurants

 A more casual option is buzzy Opera Bar, where you can enjoy a drink and a dozen oysters right under the Sydney Opera House.
 Across the harbour, Aqua Dining in Milsons Point is set practically underneath the Sydney Harbour Bridge.
 L'Heritage is an idyllic French bistro housed in a historic building overlooking Chowder Bay.

-In Barangaroo, a row of stylish restaurants lines the waterfront including seafood at Cirrus, tapas at Born by Tapvino and Turkish at Anason and Banksii.
+In Barangaroo, a row of stylish restaurants lines the waterfront including seafood at Cirrus, tapas at Born by Tapvino and Turkish at Anason.
 Crown Sydney is the newest luxury development in the area, bosting 11 culinary offerings including Nobu for Japanese, a'Mare for fine dining Italian and Woodcut for wood-fired deliciousness.
 Nearby Pyrmont is home to LuMi, the Japanese/Italian fine diner with glass walls for views of twinkling harbour lights.

 When the Woolloomooloo Finger Wharf was built in 1915, it was the largest wooden structure in the world.
 It’s now lined with excellent al fresco restaurants, including Otto, China Doll, Manta and Kingsleys.
 Catalina in Rose Bay has a large outdoor area jutting out over the water and has been a Sydney favourite for 25 years.